Certified Public Accountant: Impact of technology

 Many tasks that a CPA used to do while working have now been automated.
-Therefore current and future CPAs are required to do more complex tasks with technology as the simpler tasks have become automated.
+Therefore, current and future CPAs are required to do more complex tasks with technology as the simpler tasks have become automated.
 An example of a more complex task would include analyzing and interpreting data using a visualization software.
 Technology is used regularly in the job to the point where technological proficiency is needed when starting as a CPA.

 Since technological proficiency is more important than in prior years, accounting organizations have begun starting to teach technology within the accounting curricula in colleges and universities.
-One big change was in 2013, when the Association to Advance Collegiate Schools of Business (AACSB) mandated that information technology be included in all accredited accounting programs.
+One significant change was in 2013, when the Association to Advance Collegiate Schools of Business (AACSB) mandated that information technology be included in all accredited accounting programs.
 The transition to add information technology has not been one without challenges.
 One specific challenge with regards to adding information technology into accounting curricula is the balance of preparing students for the CPA exam and preparing to work as a CPA following graduation.
 Preparing for the CPA exam and preparing to work as a CPA after graduation can be different, making this difficult for professors and schools to figure out what to include in their curricula.
 Instructors generally agree that including data analytics should be included when teaching about accounting information systems as a whole but few instructors think that data analytics should be in the entire accounting curricula at schools.